 During this time I developed several close friends who were excited about following Jesus.
 I began reading the Bible for myself and found the message very compelling.
 As a young man, I chose Jesus to be my source of security and the leader of my life.
 My senior year I read Deliver Us From Evil, the autobiography of Tom Dooley, a US Navy physician who cared for the refugees fleeing from North to South Vietnam in the late 1950s just before the onset of that war.
 The faith, courage, and compassion of Dr. Dooley’s work cast a vision for my entire life.

-Resisting the temptation to study aeronautical engineering, I entered the University of Missouri-Kansas City School of Medicine (UMKC) in 1976.
+Resisting the temptation to study aeronautical engineering, I entered the University of Missouri-Kansas City School of Medicine (UMKC).
 A combined undergraduate and medical school program, I graduated in just six years.
 While in college, I was part of Icthus Student Ministry of Colonial Presbyterian Church.
 I also read Evidence That Demands A Verdict by Josh McDowell, and recognizing the power of this book I wondered whether I myself might ever have a theme worthy of writing.

 Many of my patients suffered from tuberculosis, complications of schistosomiasis, and from rheumatic heart disease – illnesses that have since abated in the presence of growing economic development.
 I studied Mandarin Chinese with vigor, became quite familiar with Marxist philosophy, and created friendships among Chinese students that I continue to enjoy.
 My experience in China became the genesis for my first published book, Shanghai Doctor (Zondervan, 1991).

-In 1983 I moved from Shanghai to Fort Worth, Texas, for my three-year family medicine residency with the University of Texas-Dallas Health Science Center at John Peter Smith Hospital.
+I moved from Shanghai to Fort Worth, Texas, for my three-year family medicine residency with the University of Texas-Dallas Health Science Center at John Peter Smith Hospital.
 This program offered particularly outstanding learning opportunities in critical care, complicated obstetrics, general surgery and orthopedics.
 I also formed pivotal friendships with remarkable colleagues: Joe LeMaster, Lani Ackerman, John Gibson, and Mark Reimer.

 In spite of sometimes-grueling hours, I studied finger-style guitar with Oscar Valdez, became leader in Hope Community Church and renewed my interest in aeronautics by becoming an instrument rated airplane pilot.
 I also met Teri Huddleston, whose passions were strikingly similar to my own, and we were married in 1984.